cailleach1310/ares-marque-plugin/README.md

 ### Webportal view of the house management tab (courtesan house leaders)
 ![courtesan-management-house](/images/dowayne_house_management.PNG)

 This is the view for courtesan house leaders (dowaynes), as a tab in their profile page.
-The view is limited to members of their house.
+The view is limited to members of their house, and the tab is only visible for the dowayne and admin.

 ## Prerequisites
 The marque plugin relies on the fact that 'Courtesan' is set up as a faction (group), and that ranks 'Novice', 'Adept', 'Courtesan', etc have been defined to that faction.
 When moving on from novice to adept rank, the marque will be started.
 When the marque is complete and has been acknowledged, the rank will change to (fully marqued) 'Courtesan'.
 Please make sure to add availaible courtesan houses and salons to the group 'House', as **marque/list** and the webportal courtesan management pages will need this for their output.